hydro-project/hydroflow/lattices/README.md

 A bottom (⊥) is strictly less than all other values.
 A top (⊤) is strictly greater than all other values. `IsBot::is_bot` and `IsTop::is_top` determine if a lattice instance is top or bottom respectively.

+### `Atomize`

+[`Atomize::atomize`] converts a lattice point into a bunch of smaller lattice points.
+When these "atoms" are merged together they will form the original lattice point.
+See the docs for more precise semantics.